jeremylutat/jeremylutat.github.io/_case_studies/rfm_case_study.md

   )
 ```

 ### Sankey Diagram of Segment Flows
+To create a Sankey diagram, we'll create a longform chart capturing the aggregated counts of all of the unique flows, including columns for each year's segment for each flow, and the aggregated number of users for each unique flow.
+This can then be imported into Tableau Public, where the column for each year serves as the "level" when using the Sankey extension, and the sum of users for each flow (here N) will be applied as the link.

 ```{r 14-build-sankey-data, echo=TRUE, include=TRUE}
 # Compute each customer’s first-ever transaction date (against your full transactions table)